president and chief executive officer

 Prior to leading Dayton Children’s, Ms. Feldman served Montgomery County for 30 years, where she held successive leadership positions including Director of Human Resources, Assistant County Administrator and the last 15 years as County Administrator.
 Her commitment to effective and efficient public services, community and economic development, as well as her support for those in need guided her tenure.
 Her thoughtful and targeted leadership helped guide the Homeless Solutions Ten-Year Plan, a community-wide initiative to end chronic homelessness; the Out-of-School Youth Taskforce focusing on reconnecting high school dropouts with educational opportunities; economic development projects including the Downtown Dayton’s Riverscape Park and the Austin Road interchange.
 She led critical community health successes, including the Montgomery County Healthcare Safety Net Task Force and the establishment of the Community Health Centers of Greater Dayton.

 In addition to her professional accomplishments, Ms. Feldman has a strong record of community service.
+In 2019, she joined the Children’s Hospital Association and Ohio Hospital Association board of trustees.
 She serves as the Chair of the Preschool Promise Board, created in 2017 to increase access to high-quality preschool for 4 year olds in the City of Dayton, as well as the Montgomery County Family and Children’s First Council and the DaVinci Neighborhood Redevelopment Collaborative.
 Further, she is a member of the Board of Directors of the Dayton Development Coalition and the Dayton Power and Light Advisory Board.
 She is a past board member of the Federal Reserve Bank of Cleveland-Cincinnati Branch, Community Health Centers of Greater Dayton, Central State University, the Dayton Art Institute, CityWide Development, Dayton Chamber of Commerce, Downtown Dayton Partnership, Hillel Academy, and the Jewish Federation of Greater Dayton.